lucperkins/tikv-website-sandbox/content/docs/2.1-rc2/architecture.md

 The TiKV placement driver is the cluster manager of TiKV, which periodically checks replication constraints to balance load and data automatically across nodes and regions in a process called **auto-sharding**.

-## Transaction model

-TiKV's transaction model is similar to that of Google's [Percolator](https://ai.google/research/pubs/pub36726), a system built for processing updates to large data sets.
-Percolator uses an incremental update model in place of a batch-based model.

-TiKV's transaction model provides:

-* **Snapshot isolation** with lock, with semantics analogous to `SELECT ...
-FOR UPDATE` in SQL
-* Externally consistent reads and writes in distributed transactions

 ## Store

 There is a [RocksDB](https://rocksdb.org) database within each Store and it stores data into the local disk.